Local False Discovery Rate Based Methods for Multiple Testing of One-Way Classified Hypotheses: Introduction

-In this article, we continue the line of research initiated in \cite{Liu:Sarkar:Zhao:2016} to answer Q1 and Q2 in an Lfdr framework.
-More specifically, we borrow ideas from \cite{Liu:Sarkar:Zhao:2016} in developing methodological steps to present a unified group-adjusted multiple testing framework for one-way classified hypotheses that introduces a grouping effect into overall false discoveries across all individual hypotheses or the average of within-group false discovery proportions across selected groups.
+In this article, we continue the line of research initiated in \cite{Liu:Sarkar:Zhao:2016} to answer Q1 in an Lfdr framework.
+More specifically, we borrow ideas from \cite{Liu:Sarkar:Zhao:2016} in developing methodological steps to present a unified group-adjusted multiple testing framework for one-way classified hypotheses that introduces a grouping effect into overall false discoveries across all individual hypotheses.
+This new insight clearly demonstrates how the group effect influences the existing testing method.
+We also provide an answer to Q2 from the Bayes/empirical Bayes perspective.
+To the best of our knowledge, this is the first result to study the FDR control for the selection from the Bayesian/empirical Bayesian perspective.

 The paper is organized as follows.
 In Section \ref{sec:literature}, we present the current state of knowledge closely related to the present work, before presenting our Lfdr based methods answering Q1 and Q2 in Section \ref{sec:method}.
-In Section \ref{sec:numerical}, we introduce a Gibbs sampler using a hierarchical Bayes approach to estimate the model parameters and demonstrate the performances of the proposed methods based on these estimates.
+In Section \ref{sec:numerical}, we introduce a Gibbs sampler using a hierarchical Bayes approach to estimate the model parameters and demonstrate the performances of the proposed methods based on these estimates and compare it to many existing methods.
 We further applied the proposed method answering Q1 to the Adequate Year Progress (AYP) data set [\cite{Liu:Sarkar:Zhao:2016}].
 We conclude the paper with a few remarks in Section \ref{sec:concluding}.